 The halcyon days of extravagant spending might be over, but BigLaw summer associate programs by and large remain a decent mix of solid work experience and merry social jamborees...

 SUMMER associate programs are an integral part of BigLaw recruiting.
-Attrition rates are high across the profession, so firms run annual programs – which usually last from six to 12 weeks – in order to ensure a steady influx of first-year associates joins the ranks each year.
-A summer stint effectively serves as a prolonged interview, with clear benefits for applicants and recruiting attorneys alike: the former receive a preliminary taste of associate life, while the latter get an up-close and personal view of their potential colleagues in action.
-Provided all goes well, summers will receive an offer to return as a full-time first-year associate upon completion of their law degree.
+Attrition rates are high across the profession, so firms run annual programs – which usually last from six to 12 weeks – to ensure that a steady influx of first-year associates join the ranks each year.
+A summer stint effectively serves as a prolonged interview, with clear benefits for applicants and recruiting attorneys alike: the former receive a taste of associate life, while the latter get an up-close and personal view of their potential colleagues in action.
+Provided all goes well, summers receive an offer to return as a full-time first-year associate upon completion of their law degree.

 Recent years have seen summer associate classes composed primarily of 2Ls.
-Many firms still hire a handful of 1Ls each year – often via scholarships or competitions – but the chances of nabbing a spot as a 3L have become slim: according to NALP, only 16% of firms in 2013 reported any third-year recruiting activity, with a microscopic quantity of offers made to 3Ls.
-As such, many law students concentrate on their application efforts during the summer following their 1L year, when the on-campus recruiting season kicks off.
-For information about when and how to apply for summer spots, see our feature on the OCI process..
+Many firms hire a handful of 1Ls each year – often via scholarships or competitions – but the chances of nabbing a spot as a 3L are slim: according to NALP, only 18% of firms in 2017 reported any third-year recruiting activity, with a microscopic quantity of offers made to 3Ls.
+As such, many law students concentrate on applications during the summer following their 1L year, when the on-campus recruiting season kicks off.
+Competition is fierce so it's vital that your grades and extracurriculars are up to scratch when you apply – for information about when and how to apply for summer spots, see our feature on the OCI process.

 As a summer, you'll likely get the chance to try out work across a variety of practice groups, which “can be really helpful if you don't have a clear idea of what you want to go into,” sources agreed.
 Some firms, like Willkie, Milbank and King & Spalding, even have formal rotation systems in place to ensure summer associates experience a broad mix of assignments.
 At the end of the program, candidates typically submit a preference for a particular practice group that is taken into consideration at the offers stage.